cs10/sp23/lab-checkoffs.md

     - Describe the three main steps of working with data as given in this lab.
     - What commands did you use to find the price of the most expensive listing in San Francisco?
     - Show us your scatter plot.
 What are some things you notice from this plot?

+   - lab_name: Concurrency
+    lab_no: 17
+    topic_file: berkeley_bjc/areas/concurrency.topic
+    questions:
+    - What is a race condition?
+    - Is it always true that splitting a task among 10 “workers” (or cores) is better than splitting it among 5 “workers” (or cores)?
+    - What is the difference between determinism and nondeterminism in the context of concurrency?
+    - How does Snap! handle concurrency?

 ---